 \begin{proposition} Both exponential and mixture covariant derivatives satisfy the following equations.

 \end{proposition}

-\begin{proof} Both equations follow immediately from the definitions, that is $\Derivby t X(t) = \transport p {q(t)} \derivby t \transport {q(t)} p X(t)$. \smartqed \end{proof}
+\begin{proof} Both equations follow immediately from the definitions, that is, $\Derivby t X(t) = \transport p {q(t)} \derivby t \transport {q(t)} p X(t)$. \smartqed \end{proof}

-\begin{remark} Let us justify our unusual presentation of a classical topic such as covariant derivatives in short.
-As the manifold structure we discuss is actually an affine space with global charts, a number of notions are presented in a direct way, namely, the geometry of the tangent bundle of the manifold is described in terms of explicitly defined parallel transports on its expression as a statistical bundle.\footnote{This was done first in \cite{gibilisco|pistone:98}.} Because of that, and because of the non-parametric set-up, and because of the statistical application of interest, the covariant derivatives are given as operations on smooth curves.\\
+\begin{remark} Let us briefly justify our unusual presentation of a classical topic such as covariant derivatives.
+As the manifold structure we discuss is an affine space with global charts, the geometry of the tangent bundle of the manifold follows in terms of explicitly defined parallel transports on its expression as a statistical bundle.
+See \cite{gibilisco|pistone:98}.
+Because of the non-parametric set-up and of the statistical application of interest, the covariant derivatives are operations on smooth curves.

-The usual covariant derivatives of vector fields\footnote{As described, for example, in \cite[Ch.~VIII]{lang:1995}} could be defined, whether it is needed, as follows.
-If $F$ is a smooth section of the statistical bundle, $F(q)$ in the fiber at $q$, for each smooth curve $t \mapsto q(t)$ one could compute $\Derivby t F(q(t))$ and looks at its representation as a linear operator $D F (q(t))$ applied to $\velocity q(t)$.
-Here $DF$ would be the covariant derivative as defined on smooth sections.
-As we have a specific representation of the linear operators of fibers represented precisely by the full statistical bundle $\tensorat 1 1 \mu$, we prefer to talk about covariant gradients instead of covariant derivatives.
-This is done in the following section. \end{remark}
+The usual covariant derivatives of vector fields, as described, for example, in \cite[Ch.~VIII]{lang:1995}, could be defined, whether it is needed, as follows.
+If $F$ is a smooth section of the statistical bundle, $F(q)$ in the fiber at $q$, for each smooth curve $t \mapsto q(t)$ one could compute $\Derivby t F(q(t))$ and looks at its representation as a linear operator $d F (q(t))$ applied to $\velocity q(t)$.
+Here $DF$ would be the covariant derivative defined on smooth sections.
+As we have a specific representation of the linear operators of fibers represented precisely by the full statistical bundle $\tensorat 1 1 \mu$, we prefer to talk about covariant gradients instead of covariant derivatives. \end{remark}